louisheery/louisheery/README.md

 ### Hi 👋, I'm Louis!

-I'm a Computer Science student, with a passion for Software Engineer.
+I'm a Computer Science student, with a passion for Software Engineering.